 When cleaning toasters and toaster ovens, please be sure they are unplugged and fully cooled down before attempting to clean them.
 Being electrocuted or burnt is not a fun addition to your cleaning routine – trust us on this.
 You can also damage your toaster or toaster oven if you do not let them dry before using them so wipe them down and then give them some time to air dry if necessary before using again.

-We know how difficult it can be to clean out odd items such as toasters and toaster ovens so we sincerely hope these tips will help you in your crumb-fighting endeavors!
+We know how difficult it can be to clean your house, let alone these odd items, such as toasters and toaster ovens so we sincerely hope these tips will help you in your crumb-fighting endeavors!